Social-Emotional Learning Activities

 Give each student a piece of paper and ask them to write down the good things they are going to start telling themselves.
 Have them share their ideas in small groups.

-Having a SEL-focused classroom also helps you create a safe and supportive learning environment where students feel welcomed and respected.
+Focusing on life skills also helps you create a safe and supportive learning environment where students feel welcomed and respected.
 As students learn about respecting differences and having a growth mindset, they will feel comfortable being themselves and taking academic risks.

 - What is Well-Being?